Livingdead1989/livingdead1989.github.io/_posts/2020-12-06-motioneye-camera-with-home-assistant-integration.md

 Also make sure you give the camera a static IP address or reserve the address on your DHCP server.

+I also configured the time zone and set a hostname to match my other cameras

 ### Motioneye Tweaks & Changes

 Other settings I changed include: